Scroll Down for Scholarship Links

 (Click on Scholarship Name for Available Application)

 AAUW Scholarship.
-The Cody Branch of the American Association of University Women will be awarding a $1,000.00 scholarship on May 1st of 2014.
+The Cody Branch of the American Association of University Women will be awarding a $1,000.00 scholarship on May 1st each year.
 Preference for this scholarship is given to Cody area women who will be at the junior, senior or graduate level of college in their next semester.

 Selection for the scholarship is based on scholastic ability, financial need, an indication of commitment to one’s chosen field, and the overall quality of the application.
-Deadline for the application is April 1, 2014.
+Deadline for the application is April 1 each year.

 Hawthorn Foundation Scholarships – The Hawthorn Foundation provides money to those individuals that are non-traditional students residing in Wyoming and planning to attend college on a full-time basis at any accredited U.S. school they may choose.
 NO DEADLINE.